vahe4060/PX4-Payload-Deployment/README.md

 ### simulator issues

 In case Gazebo does not start or show picture, change its engine to a tested one that works on your machine.

 `(bash): export PX4_GZ_SIM_RENDER_ENGINE=ogre`

-In case it fails try building with `jmavsim`
+If it fails too, try change the simulator to `jmavsim`

 ## Supported Hardware